Acoustic analogies with general relativity, quantum fields, and thermodynamics: Sound waves in acoustic spacetime

 \subsection{Background spacetime}

-The essential difference between the acoustic spacetime and relativistic spacetime is that the speed of light in vacuum is replaced by the speed of sound in the fluid.
-This presents the first limit to the range of validity of the acoustic analogy, which is for the problems where the speed of sound is also the maximum speed.
-So far, the analogy has been used mainly for studying sound propagation in uniform (flat)~\cite{Gregory2015a} and non-uniform (curved acoustic spacetime)~\cite{Gregory2015b,Ewert2020} subsonic flows.
-Some of the main results will be repeated here together with the important theoretical concepts.
+Acoustic spacetime is a four-dimensional Lorentzian manifold analogous to the relativistic spacetime, with the constant speed of light in vacuum replaced by the constant speed of sound in the background fluid.
+This definition already sets certain limits for applications of the analogy, namely the acoustic problems for which a constant speed of sound can be reasonably defined (for example, in a quiescent fluid or in an inhomogeneous fluid at infinity) and it represents the maximum speed of motion of the fluid particles (as in subsonic flows).
+The background fluid thus acts as the vacuum and its particles constitute the fabric of space.
+Such a concept of analogue acoustic spacetime has been successfully used for studying sound propagation in uniform flows (flat spacetime)~\cite{Gregory2015a} and non-uniform flows (curved spacetime)~\cite{Gregory2015b,Ewert2020}.
+This section summarizes briefly the main concepts and results of these studies as a basis for extensions of the theory in the rest of the text.

-The theory of general relativity is conceptualized around the notion of metric tensor, $\boldsymbol g$.
-By definition, pseudo-Riemannian spaces, which are considered here, are differentiable manifolds supplied at each point with a metric.
-The metric gives shape to the manifold, which would otherwise be merely a set of disconnected points.
-A practical consequence is that it also determines the scalar product of two vectors, $\vec A$ and $\vec B$.
+The central quantity for describing geometry of a spacetime is metric tensor, $\boldsymbol g$ (bold symbol indicates a second-order tensor written independent of a frame of reference).
+By definition, pseudo-Riemannian (including Lorentzian) manifolds considered here are differentiable manifolds supplied at each point with a metric.
+Thereby, the metric gives a certain shape to the manifold, which would otherwise be merely a set of disconnected points.
+More particularly, the metric tensor determines the scalar product of two vectors, for example, $\vec A$ and $\vec B$.
 In a specific frame of reference the two vectors are given by their components $A^\alpha$ and $B^\alpha$ and their scalar product equals